ES-Alexander/data-alignment/.github/ISSUE_TEMPLATE/feature_request.md

 | alt 1 | reason, reason, ... |

 **Additional context**
 Add any other context or screenshots about the feature request here.
+Include any links to related issues and/or pull requests (including in other repositories).